robole/content-visibility-css-property-exploration/README.md

 ### Performance audit results

-The results I found were a lot more modest than web.dev teams result.
-For the second scenario, I observed a rendering time of 117ms, they observed 23ms.
-Perhaps, the hardware they used had some impact on that.
+The results I found were more modest than the results of the web.dev team.
+For the second scenario, I observed a rendering time of 117ms, they observed a rendering time of 23ms.
+I do not have an explanation for the variance.

 | **#** | **Scenario**                                             | **Loading** | **Scripting** | **Rendering** | **Painting** | **System** | **Idle** | **Total** |
 |-------|----------------------------------------------------------|-------------|---------------|---------------|--------------|------------|----------|-----------|